Internal linking is a part of SEO that is often overlooked.

 Additionally, it also helps Google and other search engines understand what your pages are about.
 For example on our blog, we mainly cover web design and SEO.
 By internally linking the SEO posts to each other, it shows search engines that those posts are about SEO.

-This then increases relevance between our posts.
+This then increases relevance between our blog posts.

 Related Article: What Is Technical SEO?